 - Intelligence degradation

 - Fatal injury (motor vehicle accidents).

-Inhalants are very toxic; not only do they affect the body and can cause irreversible damage, but they can alter a person in such a way that he/she only resembles the person they once were.
-As soon as you suspect that someone you know is abusing inhalants, be sure to act immediately.
-The longer you wait, the greater the damage may be.
+Inhalants are very toxic; not only do they affect the body and can cause irreversible damage, but they can alter a person in such a way that they only resembles the person they once were.
+As soon as someone you know is suspected in abusing inhalants, be sure to act immediately.
+The longer one waits, the greater the damage may be.